camunda/camunda-docs-static/enterprise/content/support.md

 ## Self-Service Help Request

-Apart from general help requests, we have three types of self-service help requests.
-The following self-service requests allow you to receive information faster.
+Apart from general help requests, we have four types of self-service help requests.
+The following self-service requests allow you to receive and change information faster.
+Select the `Help Request Type` and allow the `Description` to autopopulate then submit the ticket.

 {{< img src="../img/self-service-request.png" title="Self Service Issue" >}}